MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

 ## Configure Analysis Services EffectiveUserName in Excel Online
 <a name="EffectiveUserName"> </a>

-EffectiveUserName is a connection string property that contains the name of the user who is accessing a report.
-In , you can use this property in conjunction with to pass the identity of the user who is viewing the report to .
+EffectiveUserName is a SQL Server Analysis Services connection string property that contains the name of the user who is accessing a report.
+In Office Online Server, you can use this property in conjunction with Excel Online to pass the identity of the user who is viewing the report to Analysis Services.
 This allows per-user identity without the need to configure Kerberos constrained delegation.

-To enable this option, you need to use the SQL Server 2016 version of .
-The actual data source can be in an earlier version of .
+To enable this option, you need to use the SQL Server 2016 version of SQL Server Management Studio.
+The actual data source can be in an earlier version of Analysis Services.